robot5000-design/ms4-mc-vinyl/README.md

 _My Profile Page:_

 From here customers can save address details to make checkout quicker and easier.
 The can also view past orders and start a conversation with the site owners regarding a particular order.
 When they receive a message back they will also get an email notification to let them know they have a new message.
 A users username and email address are fixed and are the ones they signed up with.

+**Superuser Features:**

+_Messaging App:_

+From the messaging app main page site admin with superuser status can view all message threads both open and closed.
+They can choose to view open or closed seperately and they can refresh messages or delete whole threads for maintenence purposes.
+Unread messages are in bold print and the user is informed if they've replied to a thread.
+Message threads are started by customers if they have an issue with an order.
+When the customer sends a message the site admin gets an email notification.
+The unique order number is used as a reference number for each message thread and messages are displayed by grouping them by ref. number and ordering by date.

+_Message Thread Page:_

+On this page the site admin can see a summary of the order in question and can reply to the customer.
+They can also open or close the thread.

+_All Orders Page:_

+From here the site admin can view all customer orders.
+They can search by username or by "no account" for anonymous users.

+_Add & Edit Product Page:_

+Allows a site admin to add a new product or edit an existing one.
+A check is performed to make sure that the new SKU product identifier does not already exist in the database.
+The customised Django Better Arrayfield makes it an easy task to add album track listings.

+_Product Tags Admin Page:_

+Allows a site admin to add a new product genres or promotion tags.
+Both programatical and reader friendly names are required.
+The programatical name is validated and does not allow spaces or special characters.
+Repetition is also checked.

+_Custom Error Pages:_

+Custom error pages are included for http 400, 403, 403CSRF and 500 errors.

+_Other features of the backend of the site:_

+__Project File Structure__: The project is structured and folders named as per the Django documentation and recommendations.
+Styling and javascript are split out to the various apps where appropriate.
+A seperate utils folder for helper functions was created for the send email function as it is used across various apps.

+__Defensive Programming__: As mentioned previously defensive programming was a key consideration.
+Potential errors are considered where they could possibly arise so that they could be handled appropriately.
+The @login_required decorator is used throughout to aid security of the site by preventing unauthorised users accessing functions through URL's.
+All URL's have been manually checked in the browser address bar to ensure expected functionality and security.
+Functions that require it have checks to see if the user is a superuser and authorised to access it.
+Validation on inputs is used where necessary.
+In all instances where the database is modified POST requests are used for some additional security.

+_There are no known outstanding bugs in the site._

+__Additional Security Considerations__:

+Django has in-built security through it middleware in settings and Django templates protects against the majority of XSS attacks.

+In addition:

+- All sensitive variables are stored in environment variables.
+- The session cookie and CSRF cookie are set to secure.
+- The SECURE_HSTS_SECONDS value is set, which means SecurityMiddleware will set the “Strict-Transport-Security” header.
+This reduces your exposure to some SSL-stripping man-in-the-middle (MITM) attacks.
+- SECURE_HSTS_INCLUDE_SUBDOMAINS is set to true, which means SecurityMiddleware will add the includeSubDomains directive to the Strict-Transport-Security header.
+- The session cookie is set to time-out after 3 hours.
+- Cross-Site Request Forgery (CSRF) attacks are dealt with by using the CSRF Token tag inside any form {% csrf_token %}.

+__Postgres Database Collections Schema__:

+![DatabaseSchema][4]

+[4]: ./documentation/images_for_readme/database_schema.svg "Database Schema"

+The database consists of 10 models with some common relationships to each other as marked on the diagram above.
+A Postgres database was used in development and the deployed version as the sqlite3 or mysql database options would not handle the arrayfield used for track listings:

+_User Model_

+- This model is supplied by Django Allauth and contains the key user authentication information, including username, email and password.

+_UserProfile Model_

+- Contains user editable information such as shipping/billing address and phone number.
+It has a one-to-one relationaship with User.

+_UserMessage Model_

+- For user messages.
+Contains fields such as message body, message date, message read, message topic closed.
+User messages are associated with a certain order by setting the ref. number equal to the particular order number.
+It includes User as a foreign-key.

+_Order Model_

+- For user e-commerce orders.
+Contains fields such as the order number, order date, shipping/billing details (which could be different from those in UserProfile), original cart items, delivery cost and totals.
+It includes UserProfile as a foreign-key.

+_OrderLineItem Model_

+- Represents a line in an order, product price * quantity with the lineitem_total field holding the result.
+It includes Order and Product as foreign-keys.

+_Wishlist Model_

+- Contains a many-to-many field of Products.
+It has a one-to-one relationaship with User.

+_Product Model_

+- Represents a single products details.
+It includes fields such as artist, title, sku, rating and price.
+The image field contains a path to the product image.
+The track list field uses an arrayfield to store the album track list.
+Includes Genre and Promotion many-to-many fields.

+_Genre Model_

+- Represents a music genre tag.
+It includes a programatical name and a friendly name.

+_Promotion Model_

+- Represents an e-commerce promotions tag.
+It includes a programatical name and a friendly name.

+_ProductReview Model_

+- Represents an e-commerce promotions tag.
+It includes a programatical name and a friendly name.